nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 Consideration was given to attempting to categorise data using the recorded clinical codes.
 It was decided not to progress this based on a clinical review of its risks and benefits.

 ## Uncategorised data definition ##
+Uncategorised data will include the following

-* Uncategorised data is any item of data in the patient record that does not fit into one of the existing or planned clinical areas defined by GP Connect.
+* data items in the patient record that do not fit into one of the existing or planned clinical areas defined by GP Connect
+* inbound referrals (GP Connect referral resource is defined as outbound referrals only)

 ## Observation profile ##